ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 IBM Cloud offers yearly and bi-yearly SSL certificates for customers that offer various benefits, including:

-* Gull authentication for business identity and domain ownership verification
+* Full authentication for business identity and domain ownership verification
 * 40- to 256-bit encryption on all online transactions
 * Daily website malware scanning to ensure that both your site and your customers are protected